West Side Story (1961 film): Score and soundtrack

 For the 50th anniversary of the film's 1961 release, a score closer to the Broadway version was created by Garth Edwin Sunderland of the Leonard Bernstein Office to be performed live at screenings of the movie with the score removed, but with the original vocals maintained.
 The score's New York City premiere was presented at Lincoln Center's David Geffen Hall, called Avery Fisher Hall at the time, built atop the original film locations, which were razed in a late 1950s urban renewal project.

 Legacy

+A scene in the 1965 French movie "Gendarme in New York" pastiches West Side Story.

 In 2009, photographer Mark Seliger re-created scenes from the film for magazine Vanity Fair called West Side Story Revisited, using Camilla Belle as Maria, Ben Barnes as Tony, Jennifer Lopez as Anita, Rodrigo Santoro as Bernardo and Chris Evans as Riff.
 Portraying the Sharks are Minka Kelly, Jay Hernandez, Natalie Martinez, Brandon T. Jackson and Melonie Diaz.
 Portraying the Jets are Ashley Tisdale, Sean Faris, Robert Pattinson, Cam Gigandet, Trilby Glover, Brittany Snow and Drake Bell.

 West Side Story influenced Michael Jackson's "Beat It" and "Bad" music videos.
-The first features Jackson as a peacemaker between two rival gangs in a homage to his favorite film.
+The first features Jackson as a peacemaker between two rival gangs in an homage to his favorite film.